time-killer-games/xproc/README.md

 Cross-Platform, Foreign Process Information Explorer API
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `NGS_PROCID proc_id_from_self();` returns the process identifier for the current process, (or current running instance of the application).
 On Windows, this identifier is an unsigned long.
 On Unix-likes, this number is a signed int.
 Despite being signed on Unix likes, process identifiers should never be a negative number unless to indicate an error of some kind.
 For portability reasons, across Windows and Unix-likes, none of the functions in the xproc library will return a negative number to represent an error.
 Instead, it should return zero, with errno being set to non-zero.
+Getting the process identifier of the current process never fails, and so it will never return zero, nor will it ever set errno to a non-zero value.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------